-The vessel and crew were under contract to deliver 10,000 tons of napalm bombs to be used by the U.S. military in Laos, Cambodia and Vietnam.
+The vessel and crew were under contract to deliver 1,750 tons of various types of ammunition, including napalm bombs, to be used by the U.S. military in Laos, Cambodia and Vietnam.
 During the mutiny, McKay and Glatkowski sought and received political asylum from the then-neutral government of Cambodia and the cargo was impounded.
 Shortly afterward, Prince Sihanouk of Cambodia was overthrown in a “bloodless” coup and the two mutineers were placed under arrest.
 McKay escaped captivity and Glatkowski surrendered to U.S. authorities.

 Following his escape, McKay was killed by the Khmer Rouge in Cambodia.
 Glatkowski was tried and found guilty in U.S. Federal Court on charges which included “Mutiny on the High Seas.”
 He was sentenced to ten years in prison.

 Although the cargo of napalm was diverted and delayed, it was returned to the U.S. military to be used during the Vietnam War.

 This description was provided to the Zinn Education Project by Al Glatkowski.